 Figure Eight Island Church invites residents and guests to join its services each Sunday morning at 8:30 am in the Yacht Club.
-Weekly services begin on the Sunday of Memorial Day weekend and continue through the Sunday of Labor Day weekend.
+Weekly services are held each Sunday and continue through the Sunday of Labor Day weekend.
 Once again this year our managing minister will be Rev. Bob Haywood, who has been with us since 1996.

 2020 Summer Schedule

 June 21, Rev. Bob Haywood